 - DIY Chin Bar $40

-Downside: You’d replace some of this set-up over time, but for so little money you can’t really complain.
-The good news is that most of this stuff would sell again used for about 80% of what you paid for it, so it’s kind of like a very inexpensive lease.
-Certainly cheaper than the $40-80 a month people pay to use the Gold’s or Lifetime.
+Downside: You’d replace some of this set-up over time, but for so little money you cannot really complain.
+The good news is that most of this stuff would sell again used for about 70 or 80% of what you paid for it, so it’s kind of like a very inexpensive lease; certainly less than the $40-80 a month people pay to use the Gold’s or Lifetime.
 Of course, if you frequent Planet Fitness, nothing is cheaper than that membership, but I won’t go there.

 “Yeah, but I don’t have …”